 Original Medicare measures your use of inpatient hospital and skilled nursing facility services (Part A) as a benefit period.
 Your Part A benefit period begins the day that you enter a hospital or skilled nursing facility (SNF) and will not end until you have not received inpatient or SNF care for 60 days in a row.

-What will you pay with Original Medicare Part A:
+What will you when you use Original Medicare Part A benefits?

 Medicare Part B Premiums

-Medicare Part B is not automatic for some people and they will need to sign up for Part B. For others, they may automatically be enrolled.
-If you need to learn how to sign up for Medicare Part B, click here.
+Medicare Part B is not automatic for some people and they will need to sign up for Medicare Part B. For others, they may automatically be enrolled.

-If you don’t sign up for Medicare Part B when you’re first eligible, you may have to pay a late enrollment penalty when you do sign up.
+If you do not sign up for Original Medicare Part B when you are first eligible, you may pay a late enrollment penalty.

 If you have enrolled into Medicare Part B or have been automatically enrolled you will pay a premium each month for benefits.
-The standard Part B premium amount in 2021 is $148.50.
 This premium will be automatically deducted from the benefits you receive from one of the following:

 Medicare Part B Deductible and Coinsurance

-Medicare Part B does have an annual deductible that you must pay for the year.
-In 2021, your Part B deductible is $203.
-After you have met this deductible, you will typically pay 20% of the Medicare-approved amount for services such as:
+Medicare Part B does have an annual decubital that you must pay.
+After you have met this deductible, you will typically pay a 20% coinsurance of the Medicare-approved amount for services such as:

 - Durable Medical Equipment (DME)